Norfolk Nocturnal Landscapes

 Warm clothes and a flask of hot drink

 Suitable warm clothing and footwear.
-We cannot guarantee the weather but the intention is for the main part to be shooting outdoors in the elements, we recommend suitable cold weather gear including hat and gloves and thick socks
+We cannot guarantee the weather but the intention is for the main part to be shooting outdoors in the elements, we recommend suitable colder-weather gear including hat and gloves if you feel the cold easily

-This workshop is suitable for all abilities from beginner to experienced photographer.
+This workshop is suitable for all abilities from beginner to an experienced photographer.

 You will need a moderate fitness level for this workshop.
 Participants will be walking on undulating terrain with trip hazards due to shooting in the dark.
 You will need to be able to work in the colder weather due to the time of night, but if the rain is persistent we will move the workshop date due to the health and safety of the participants being very important to us

-Booking is confirmed one full payment has been received via our checkout system.
+Booking is confirmed once full payment has been received via our checkout system.

-You will receive a email 3 days before the start date of the workshop, this is to confirm the starting location because we need to plan and amend finer details.
+You will receive an email 2 days before the start date of the workshop, this is to confirm the starting location because we need to plan and amend finer details.
 Please keep an eye on you spam folder as sometimes the first email we send you can end up in there.

 If you cancel up to two weeks prior to the date of the workshop event you will receive a full refund.